Noir is often described as being a "difficult" grape,

 has creations based on Pinot Noir, such as Coq au Vin

-(chicken cooked in red wine) Boeuf Bourginon, and Cassoulet.
+(chicken cooked in red wine) and Boeuf Bourginon.

 Other main dishes that match well with Pinot Noir include